Inom-Turdikulov/notes/output/md/how i learn computer programming.md

 tags:
 - inbox
 - outline
-title: How I learn computer programming
 ---

+# How I learn computer programming

 - [A collection of full-stack resources for programmers](https://github.com/charlax/professional-programming)